PurdueCAM2Project/CAM2ImageTeam/docs/Cluster.md

 # Intel Cluster vLab guide
 The Intel vLab cluster is a vital tool for our research project.
 The guide they publish is helpful, but can be confusing at times.
 This document is intended to help users learn how to use the cluster.
 It can be used as a supplement to the guide they provide, or as a standalone guide that will teach you everything you need to know.

 ## Running simple example jobs
-The following examples are meant to be a
+The following examples are to provided to illustrate running a job in the cluster using the PBS scheduler.
+They are simple and not meant to be a complete guide to the PBS scheduler.

-### Caffe
+### Single Node Caffe Example
-To begin, create a
+To begin, create a script named "caffe_alexnet_singlenode_dummy.sh" with the following contents.
 ```
 #!/bin/bash
 #PBS -l select=1:ncpus=272 -lplace=excl